aylinsonlu/Evolutionary_history_CaSR/README.md

 Proteomes were downloaded from [NCBI](https://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/)

 To get all class C GPCRs 7tm_3 domain profile was used.
 Each species proteome was searched against `7tm_3.hmm`.
-Following python code takes each species proteome file, performed hmmseach and saves the result.
+Following python code takes each species proteome file, performs hmmseach and saves the result.
 For example, the human proteome with the ID `9606` was searched against `7tm_3.hmm`, and the result file was saved as *9606.out*.
  ```
  python do_hmmsearch.py